 In hypnosis sessions, an individual is induced into a trance-like state, or a state of deep relaxation, through breathwork, repetitive phrasing, and other techniques.
 Once there, they are guided by a mental health professional to accept certain new ideas or let go of old ones.

-While in a state of hypnosis, people are thought to be more suggestible, which allows the professional to plant these ideas more deeply in their mind and more directly influence the way the client thinks.
+People are thought to be more suggestible while in a state of hypnosis, which allows the professional to plant these ideas more deeply in the client’s mind and more directly influence how the client thinks.

 Hypnosis is often thought to help both self-confidence and the ability to cope with stress.
-In the context of eating disorder treatment, it may help encourage healthier eating, better body image, and a greater amount of self-esteem.
-[2]
+In the context of eating disorder treatment, it may encourage healthier eating, better body image, and greater self-esteem.2

 Biofeedback Therapy

-Biofeedback therapy is a type of therapy in which one practices skills and utilizes certain equipment to understand and gain some control over different bodily functions.
+Biofeedback therapy is a type of therapy in which one practices skills and utilizes specific equipment to understand and gain some control over different bodily functions.

 Using a combination of electronic instruments and the help of a mental health professional, a person can begin to learn more about their individual body’s reaction to stimuli.
 The thought is that this can help them gain control over these reactions, and they can think their way into stopping or suppressing negative physiological responses or promoting positive ones.

-Heart rate, blood pressure, skin temperature, sweating, and muscle activity are some of the bodily functions people practicing biofeedback therapy attempt to harness.
+Heart rate, blood pressure, skin temperature, sweating, and muscle activity are some bodily functions people practicing biofeedback therapy attempt to harness.

 How Effective Are Alternative Therapies for Bulimia Nervosa?

 More worrying is the under-regulation of alternative medicine.
-This lack of official oversight makes it possible for individuals to claim anything they want about these treatments and utilize ingredients, equipment, or techniques that may be unsafe.
+This lack of official oversight allows individuals to claim anything they want about these treatments and utilize ingredients, equipment, or techniques that may be unsafe.

 The Placebo Effect